lodeguns/MOOs-An/README.md

 > osc.list.w.out.Rdata

-These data are referred to the binary matrices that describe for each metabolic network the operons ( at a genetic level ) and protein complexes (poly) (at the proteic level).
+These data are referred to the binary matrices that describe for each metabolic network the operons ( at a genomic level ) and protein complexes (poly) (at the proteomic level).

 > osc.eco.poly.ms.Rdata

 > osc.eco.operon.ms.Rdata

-This is a list of metabolic pathways where for each metabolic network is associated the CAI, protein abundances, gene sequences, gene symbols, protein names, gene lengths and  the genes' 5'-3' (+)  or 3'-5' (-) .
+This is a list of pathways where for each one is associated the CAI, protein abundances, gene sequences, gene symbols, protein names, gene lengths and  the genes' 5'-3' (+)  or 3'-5' (-) .